dmmlynarczyk/learn/azure/notes/01_deploy-and-manage-azure-compute-resources.md

   - Provides automated scheduling with point-in-time recovery to meet your RPO/RTO requirements.
   - Essential for ensuring computer workloads have proper data protections and can be quickly restored after failures or disasters.
   - Azure Backup only takes snapshots of the VM disks, meaning that **even if the VM status is running or stopped, you can still create a backup** as long as the disk is attached to the VM.
+- If you receive an error of "VM is not in a state to allow backups" when using the Replace Existing option in the Recovery Services vault, you will e need to stop (deallocate) the virtual machine.
+  - Azure Backup supports VMs only in the Running, Stopped, or Stopped (deallocated) state.

 ## Resizing VMs